Back

 Benefit from the possibilities of intelligent control systems

 Today, modern heating systems can be controlled flexibly and according to demand.
 For example, you can define production areas and storage areas in the workshop as different heating zones and heat them individually.
 With dark radiators, you can heat storage areas in your hall at a lower temperature than the production area - this can save a lot of energy costs.
 Fluctuations in the outside temperature, day and night cycles, additional shifts or public holidays can also be taken into account with intelligent control systems and heating operation can be optimized accordingly.
-Via the display or PC, you as the user can view the performance and important parameters of the system, such as operating time or energy consumption, at any time.
-Smart additional modules automatically ensure that energy is not wasted unnecessarily when the workshop doors are open.
-This can be very lucrative, especially in vehicle workshops with high air exchange rates.
-Control systems are important today in order to operate workshop heating systems as optimally as possible - they play a crucial role in saving energy, CO2 and energy costs.
+The display or a PC gives users insight into the performance and important parameters of the system, such as operating time and energy consumption, at any time.
+Smart add-on modules automatically ensure that energy is not wasted unnecessarily in areas where workshop doors are open.
+This can be very lucrative, especially in automotive workshops with high air exchange rates.
+Control systems are important today for optimizing the operation of workshop heating systems—they play a crucial role in saving energy, CO₂, and energy costs.

 Plan for future changes to your workshop heating system